YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn3/README.md

 # Problem Description

-## The mathematical and logic-programmatical nature of the problem
+## I. The mathematical and logic-programmatical nature of the problem

 We are interested in finding equivalent functions.
 Given a _source function_ _f : A -> B_ we would like to find a _target function_ _g : A -> B_ such that